BatchFilesMaster/rangen/README.md

 # Notes
 This will effect your storage for the 2 seconds it generates, we use a single file to output.
 Do not use if you have under 1 gegabyte

+All versions of rangen are supported.
+No upgrades are necessary.

 Librarys used and what they were used for:

 # Random